emilbayes/docs/docs/ecosystem.md

-If you want to go deeper and see the implementations we are using in the [Dat command-line tool](https://github.com/maxogden/dat), here you go:
+# Dat Module Ecosystem

+Dat embraces the Unix philosophy: a modular design with composable parts.
+All of the pieces can be replaced with alternative implementations as long as they implement the abstract API.

+## Public Interface Modules:

-- [dat](https://www.npmjs.com/package/dat) - the main command line tool that uses all of the below
+* [dat](dat) - the command line interface for sharing and downloading files
+* [dat.land](dat.land) - repository for the [dat.land](https://dat.land) website, a public data registry and sharing
+* [dat desktop](dat-desktop) - dat desktop application for sharing and downloading files

+## Core Modules:

+* [hyperdrive](hyperdrive) - The file sharing network dat uses to distribute files and data.
+Read the technical [hyperdrive-specification](hyperdrive-specification) about how hyperdrive works.
+* [hypercore](hypercore) - exchange low-level binary blocks with many sources

+## Networking & Peer Discovery Modules:

 - [discovery-channel](https://www.npmjs.com/package/discovery-channel) - discover data sources
 - [discovery-swarm](https://www.npmjs.com/package/discovery-swarm) - discover and connect to sources
-- [hyperdrive](https://www.npmjs.com/package/hyperdrive) - The file sharing network dat uses to distribute files and data.
-A technical specification / discussion on how hyperdrive works is [available here](https://github.com/mafintosh/hyperdrive/blob/master/SPECIFICATION.md)
-- [hypercore](https://www.npmjs.com/package/hypercore) - exchange low-level binary blocks with many sources
 - [bittorrent-dht](https://www.npmjs.com/package/bittorrent-dht) - use the Kademlia Mainline DHT to discover sources
 - [dns-discovery](https://www.npmjs.com/package/dns-discovery) - use DNS name servers and Multicast DNS to discover sources
 - [utp-native](https://www.npmjs.com/package/utp-native) - UTP protocol implementation

+## Other Modules:

 - [rabin](https://www.npmjs.com/package/rabin) - Rabin fingerprinter stream
 - [merkle-tree-stream](https://www.npmjs.com/package/merkle-tree-stream) - Used to construct Merkle trees from chunks